CarBŒN Concept EV

 Some images comparing CarBŒN v Smart ForTwo:

-These were rendered for me by C. Michael Lewis, from Portland ME.
+Some of these were rendered for me by C. Michael Lewis, from Portland ME.
 Proving it is a small world, he works both in architecture (and has mutual friends) and he races in the Electrathon series, and he currently holds the speed record of 62 Miles in an hour; while getting 2,249MPGe!This is the first model, made from basswood:

 Design and build an uber-efficient electric car; that has very low aerodynamic drag, as low weight as possible, is designed with good safety and crash protection, is practical to drive (i.e. it is not too big and has nimble handling), and I would like it to carry 4-5 people.
 By the way, the reason I chose the name